 The increased budget for electricity and waste/recycling reflects costs that are expected to be higher than the previous year.
-The operational increase includes a 5% increase in electricity that will amount to an expected \$80,000 increase and \$60,000 annual increase for waste and recycling services per the contract with County Waste.
+The operational increase includes a 5% increase in electricity that will amount to an expected \$80,000 increase and \$60,000 annual increase for waste and recycling services as a result of the most recent contract with County Waste.